-The bill SB110 amends Sections 32-9-20 and 32-9-31 of the Code of Alabama 1975 to provide specific exemptions from weight limits for certain types of trucks, including dump trucks, concrete mixing trucks, and fuel delivery trucks.
-The new legal language allows these trucks to exceed axle spacing requirements as long as they do not surpass a weight of 20,000 pounds per axle, plus an allowable load tolerance.
-Additionally, trucks delivering asphalt plant mix and concrete mixing trucks operating within 50 miles of their home base are exempt from some weight regulations, provided they adhere to the maximum allowable gross weight.
-The bill also updates the terminology by replacing "vehicles" with "vehicle" in certain contexts to clarify that the regulations apply to individual trucks.
+The bill SB110 amends Sections 32-9-20 and 32-9-31 of the Code of Alabama 1975 to create exceptions for specific types of trucks, including dump trucks, concrete mixing trucks, and fuel delivery trucks, from certain weight limits on highways.
+The new legal language allows these trucks to operate without adhering to specific axle spacing requirements, provided they do not exceed a weight of 20,000 pounds per axle plus an allowable load tolerance.
+Additionally, trucks delivering asphalt plant mix and concrete mixing trucks operating within 50 miles of their home base are exempt from certain requirements as long as they remain within the maximum allowable gross weight.
+The bill also includes technical revisions, such as the deletion of the phrase "or vehicles," and clarifies the definitions and conditions under which these trucks may operate.

 Engrossed: 32-9-20, 32-9-31